kalanzun/lenlab_mspm0/notes/protocol.md

 The test suit has a software launchpad, which generates transmission errors upon request to test the resilience of the Lenlab software.

+## Simplification

+It would be cute to change the baudrate dynamically, it's perfectly fine for Lenlab to work with one single baud rate setting.
+A single fixed baud rate reduces the complexity of discovery.
+Even if it crashed the BSL, the user would just need to reset the board into BSL mode after discovery.

+It would be cute to go to 4 MBaud or higher.
+It's perfectly fine for Lenlab to go slow with 1 MBaud.
+It's fast enough for practical use and the error rate is low.
+Lenlab can get away with ignoring very few broken packets.
+Lenlab handles missing logger points gracefully or waits for the next oscilloscope trigger.